JuliusTechCo/JuliusGraph/README.md

 graph technology is the future for solving the most challenging problems in computing.
 We spent the past few years at [Julius Technologies](https://www.juliustech.co/) building a truly innovative graph computing solution: the Julius Graph Engine.
-We are excited to offer free access for developers to our online development environment, where you can learn and test drive graph computing and graph programming on Julius Graph Engine.
+We are excited to offer developers free access to Julius' online development environment, where you can learn and test drive graph computing and graph programming on Julius Graph Engine.

 In this repository, you will find instructions to